 Welcome to the Chauhan Laboratory, School of the Environment (SoE), Florida A&M University, Tallahassee, FL-32307

-1) Application of meta-omics (metagenomics, metaproteomics and metabolomics) to better understand microbially-mediated environmentally-relevant functions, such as bioremediation of persistent organic pollutants (POPs), heavy metals, radionuclides etc;
+1) Application of meta-omics techniques to better understand microbially-mediated environmentally-relevant functions.
+Some examples of ongoing research includes bioremediation of persistent organic pollutants (POPs), heavy metals, and radionuclides;

-2) Sustainable production of bacterial and/or microalgal-based biofuels and other valued added products;
+2) Sustainable production of bacterial and/or microalgal-based biofuels and other value-added products;

-3) Host-microbiome associations in health and disease(s), using oysters and the human gut ecosystem as model systems.
+4) Host-microbiome associations in health and disease(s), using oysters and the human gut habitat as model ecosystems.

 Join the Chauhan lab as an undergraduate or graduate student: